Vitamins and Prostate Cancer Risk

 Prostate cancer is the second most type of non-cutaneous cancer in males.
 While lung and bronchial cancer themselves account for 37% of cancer deaths in males, prostate, and colon cancer account for another 10%.

 While in medical school, I first learned that prostate cancer is actually a slow-growing cancer.
 As such, in some cases, men with prostate cancer can actually live long enough to die of other causes.
 However, despite earlier detection with PSA and DRE screening exams, thousands of men die of prostate cancer each year.

 In terms of nutrition, obesity is a strong risk factor for developing prostate cancer.
 In short, obese men are more likely to die of prostate cancer.
 Weight loss consequently may be one way for men to lower their risk of developing prostate cancer.

 Important!
-Some research suggests that high intake of dietary fat and red meat may also increase your risk of developing prostate cancer.
-In fact, Asian men with low prostate cancer incidence and mortality in their birth places have significantly higher rates after migrating to Western countries.
+Some research suggests that a high intake of dietary fat and red meat may also increase your risk of developing prostate cancer.
+In fact, Asian men with low prostate cancer incidence and mortality in their birthplaces have significantly higher rates after migrating to Western countries.

 Vitamins and Risk of Prostate Cancer: